 This brings us to the question: When is the right time to sell?
 When is the peak?!
 Be patient.
 First, you have to ask, “How much time do I have to stay right where I am?”
 That’s highly relevant since we all have (unknown) expiration dates.
 Is where I am where I want to be for the next 10 years or more?
 How important is it that I sell at the peak of the market?
 And again, when will that be?
 Okay, now I can answer that one.
 Nobody knows!
 Nobody ever knows until it’s passed.
 Sorry.
 Still, ask yourself this: Is it better to sell four months before the peak, or four months after?
 On a curve, they look much the same, barring something cataclysmic.
 I can answer that one too.
 Cataclysm or not, unequivocally, before!
 Because before the peak, buyers are still eager.
 They pay the highest price and extract the least flesh (inspection demands) in the process.
 I never say never, and I never use the words “trust me,” but trust me.
 As much fun as it is selling in an upward market, chasing the market down is a horrible experience.
 George Strait and I have been to some rodeos.
 But it’s Joanie Mitchell who sang so profoundly, “Don’t it always seem to go that you don’t know what you got ’til it’s gone.”

 Let me visit another critical factor in all this sell/buy conversation.
 Regardless (I so wanted to write irregardless just for Holly) which scenario you are, there are factors that change the game.
 It’s a given that the immutable “Location, Location, Location” always has an impact.
 But the big one in our faces right now is rising interest rates.
 They are up about a 1⁄2 percent from their low.
 That’s a $200 mortgage hike on a $400,000 loan.
 When buyers qualify for less house, home values are affected.
 And it won’t help you any on the buying end either.
 Numbers like this can be absorbed more easily by some than others, but just know that property values are all tied together from the entry level home to the mansion on the hill.
+Read the post by OnQFinancial on VA home loans rates and discover the benefits of it for yourself.

 So, you want a bigger house to raise your family in or even just for entertaining?
 Do it now.
 You want a smaller home?
 Bite the bullet and settle in for the long run.
 You just want something different than you have?
 Do it now so you can sit on your 4 percent mortgage instead of waiting until it’s 4 1⁄2 percent or 5 percent or worse.
 You’ll be glad you did.
 If you’re OK where you are, and you want to cash out eventually, but you want to wait for ‘the peak,’ then you better be good at reading the signs, or know someone who is.
 By all means, hedge your bets.
 But be aware that ‘bet’ is a gambling term, and some win and some lose.